Do You Have Healthcare and Financial Powers of Attorney for Your College Student?

 If you are one of the many parents making preparations to send a son or daughter off to college in the next few weeks, you probably have a list of must-haves and must-dos that you have been diligently checking off as you go.
-Orientation?
+Registered for orientation?
 Check.
 Laptop computer?
 Check.
 Immunizations?
 Check.
 Cool dorm room stuff?
 Check.
-Healthcare Power of Attorney?
+Healthcare Power of Attorney for your college student?
 Hmm…no.

 Parents often understand the importance of having a healthcare power of attorney in place for their spouse or for their aging parents, but have never considered how crucial this document is when it comes to caring for their recent high school graduate or young-adult child.